Hosting Friendsgiving requires a mash-up of multiple skills — hostess, conductor, moderator, and innovator.

 Alex, what the heck are you saying?

 Hostess because you are providing the space for people to gather.

 Conductor because your job is to organize, not to do it all.

 Moderator because people have intense feelings about things like stuffing vs. dressing, the proper way to mash potatoes, and whether marshmallows are necessary.*

 Innovator because you are coming up with new traditions + memories with your people

 *BTW, I am 100% stuffing — with a potato masher + too much butter — not necessary.

-I firmly believe in taking the time to sit with around a table with all your friends + expressing your gratutide for what they bring to your life.
+I firmly believe in taking the time to sit around a table with all your friends + expressing your gratitude for what they bring to your Life.